Skip to content

 Step

-A step represents a stable state in the process.
-While a step is active, assigned actions can be executed.
+A step represents a state in the process.
+While a step is active, assigned actions are executed.
 A step is only left when the following transition is fulfilled.

 Transition